jewelsofthought/neshama/site/posts/qkab/soul.md

 Notice here, I do not say that they do not affect the spiritual realm, but perhaps not in the manner and due to the events as we believe.
 As the system is continuous, or recursive - in that the every event is based on a sequence of events that occurred so that the seminal event could manifest.
 One cannot have vision without an eye, and a "brain" or perceptor of some nature that can "see" the vision.
 In other words, it has both the mechanism/technology available to see, and the perceptive capability to perceive and cognite (in some meaningful fashion) what is being seen.
 The one is purely technical, or empirical, the other is uncertain.
 To the materialist, it is the chemicals, or microtubules, or some other physical measurable event that occurs... whereas to the imaginative, there seems to be another element involved that we cannot measure with our empirical measurements, and is uncertain as to where exactly it is situation (in the brain - or elsewhere) - this we realm of spirit, or soul.

 ---

+## Three Souls

+Your lower soul, _Nefesh_, is your "life force" - that which vivifies the clay that forms your body.
+Your upper soul, _Neshamah_, is the breathe/spirit that descends from above.
+It is the breath that is "breathed" into you.
+From that place is where we need to find an other future, called "The World to Come" or the "Coming World".
+Between these two souls, there is another, that is like the wind that blows between the two.
+As the other is like the breath, this is the breathing, the wind, that moves from there to here, and is called _Ruach_, a wind that enters from outside, and is expelled from inside.
+Thus there is the breath, the breather, and the "air" that is breathed.